 Printable poppies

 A few years ago, the friendly folks at TinyMe created this beautiful ANZAC Day printable craft pack.
 All you need to do is sign up and start printing.
-The paper poppies are lovely, and can be worm as badges, fashioned into a wreath, arranged as a bouquet or used to decorate a freshly baked tray or ANZAC cookies.
+The paper poppies are lovely, and can be worm as badges, fashioned into a wreath, arranged as a bouquet or used to decorate a freshly baked tray of ANZAC cookies.
 For something a little easier, making poppies from paper plates is a cute and colourful activity for younger kids.
-Thanks for the instructions Kate!

 Write a poem